ludovicchabant/PieCrust2/docs/docs/01_tutorial/03_adding-colours.md

 ---

 In the first two parts of this [tutorial][tut], we created a simple blog website and added some content.
 In the third part, we'll take a look at PieCrust's [built-in asset pipeline][pip].

-## Stylesheets with Less
+## Stylesheets

 Edit the `templates/default.html` layout and delete the whole part between `{%raw%}{% if site.css %}{%endraw%}` and `{%raw%}{% endif %}{%endraw%}`.
 Replace